All Episodes

 That's gone now.

-And uh that you're a slave to them.
+And you're a slave to them.

-If they don't think they can sell it, if they don't have a hook, then the movie doesn't get green lit, even no matter how much they say, Oh, I kind of like this film.
+If they don't think they can sell it, if they don't have a hook, then the movie doesn't get green lit, even no matter how much they say, oh, I kind of like this film.

 Well, what's the angle?